San Joaquin Marsh Wildlife Sanctuary: Wildlife

 The landscaping has been designed to attract birds, and nesting boxes for the birds have been provided.
-While waterbirds such as herons, egrets, pelicans, sandpipers, ducks, geese, and kingfisher spredominate, monthly censuses have found over 120 species of birds, including terrestrial hawks, swallows, roadrunners, and hummingbirds.
+While waterbirds such as herons, egrets, pelicans, sandpipers, ducks, geese, and kingfishers predominate, monthly censuses have found over 120 species of birds, including terrestrial hawks, swallows, roadrunners, and hummingbirds.

 Public access

 The sanctuary is open to the public daily during the daytime, and has over 10 mi of wheelchair-accessible hiking trails.
 The facilities also include free parking, restrooms, benches, and trail maps.
 The Duck Club, a building that was moved to the site in the 1940s and was until 1988 the base for two hunting clubs, serves as a free meeting facility for non-profit organizations.
 The Audubon Society maintains a chapter office in another building, the former bunkhouse of the Duck Club.